Configuration Guide

 - Unavailable log channels - The bot will continue running but won't be able to send logs

-- Rate limiting - The bot automatically handles Discord's rate limits
+- Rate limiting - The bot automatically handles Discord's rate limits using an advanced rate limiting system

 If you notice events aren't being logged, check that: